Are you gardening or farming in an urban environment? USDA has resources that can help you start and grow your operation.

 Urban agriculture includes the cultivation, processing, and distribution of agricultural products in urban and suburban areas.
 Community gardens, rooftop farms, hydroponic, aeroponic and aquaponic facilities, and vertical production, are all examples of urban agriculture.
 Tribal communities and small towns may also be included.

 USDA is committed to working with farms of all sizes and in all locations, including those in urban areas.
-Agencies across USDA including the and the new Office of Urban Agriculture and Innovative Production (OUAIP), which stretches across multiple agencies, have programs and resources available.
+Agencies across USDA including the Office of Urban Agriculture and Innovative Production (OUAIP), which stretches across multiple agencies, have programs and resources available.

 Starting, Financing, and Protecting Your Farm or Garden